Northeus/coge/article.md

 ---

 # Meeting.
- - [ ] Some statistics for number of requirements, so I can say it is lot of them.
+ - [ ] Some sources for statistics for number of requirements, so I can say it is lot of them.
+ - [ ] Check if the "storytelling" of the article is well layouted.

 ---